" /> Screenshot: A Weblog: November 2006 Archives

 Science in the university

 In response to Harvard releasing its internal report on their educational objectives, Steven Pinker discusses some reservations, more with the high-level phrasing than the specific steps to be taken, it seems [via Arts & Letters Daily].
-Of particular interest - even at Harvard the debates about requiring science, how much science, and of what types for what reason take place.
+Of particular interest – even at Harvard the debates about requiring science, how much science, and of what types for what reason take place.
 Pinker laments that the current argument for science education seems to have a greater requirement that the applicability to social issues be made the focus than other fields find required of themselves.
-While it isn't a full argument, I thought his counterclaim for the relevancy of pure science education was nicely phrased:
+While it isn’t a full argument, I thought … Continue reading Science in the university

 Dismissive, veers towards defensive.....